 In 2008, I discovered meditation, which initiated a tangible physical and emotional healing process and anchored me in a source of spiritual inspiration.
 I pursued a year of residential practice, and have kept up a daily practice ever since.
 I also began working with a few skilled therapists, providing the context I needed to access a more relational way of being in the world.

-I completed a master’s degree in counseling in 2014 and have obtained extensive postgraduate training in experiential and somatically-based therapies, include Hakomi, Somatic Experiencing, Psychobiological Approach to Couples Therapy, and Accelerated Experiential Dynamic Psychotherapy.
-I’m also an active participant in several training groups for group therapists and pursue ongoing clinical consultation and supervision to widen my clinical orientation and better understand my own way of being in therapeutic relationship.
+I completed a master’s degree in counseling in 2014 and have obtained extensive postgraduate training in a variety of psychodynamic, experiential, somatic, attachment, and trauma-informed approaches to therapy.
+I’m also an active participant in several training groups for group therapists and pursue ongoing clinical consultation, supervision, and supervision mentorship to better understand my own way of being in therapeutic and supervisory relationships.
+I’m currently enrolled in the Supervision Training Program at The Washington School of Psychiatry.

-I aim to approach all of my clients and supervisees with cultural humility and actively seek out training and consultation to strengthen awareness of my own positionality, power, and privilege.
-I identify as ethnically Jewish, U.S. born, able-bodied, cisgender male, heterosexual, and middle class.
-I welcome open dialogue about how these and other differences might affect our working relationship.
+I aim to approach all of my clients and supervisees with cultural humility and actively seek out training and consultation to strengthen my awareness of my own assumptions, biases, positionality, power, and privilege.
+I identify as ethnically Jewish, white, U.S. born, able-bodied, cisgender male, heterosexual, and middle class.
+I welcome open dialogue about how these and other differences will affect our working relationship.

-My primary counseling and supervision mentors, who I’ve studied with most directly, have been Jon Eisman, Donna Roy, Jessica Montgomery, Joshua Sylvae, Amy Ponteri, Stan Tatkin, Diana Fosha, Libby Shapiro, Michelle Ribeiro, Ellen Wright, and Lisa Aasheim.
-I’ve also gathered much inspiration from Ron Kurtz, Peter Levine, Irvin Yalom, Robert Karen, David Wallin, Ofer Zur, Nancy McWilliams, and Will Hall in their teachings and writings about therapy.
+My primary counseling and supervision mentors, who I’ve studied with most directly, have been Jon Eisman, Donna Roy, Jessica Montgomery, Joshua Sylvae, Amy Ponteri, Stan Tatkin, Diana Fosha, Michelle Ribeiro, Ellen Wright, Ann Steiner, and Lisa Aasheim.
+I’ve also gathered much inspiration from Ron Kurtz, Peter Levine, Irvin Yalom, Robert Karen, David Wallin, Ofer Zur, Nancy McWilliams, Esther Perel, Will Hall, and Kenneth Hardy in their teachings and writings about therapy and supervision.
+I name them with respect and appreciation.

 I consider it a great blessing to have had many inspiring mentors and to be involved in work that I love within a wonderful community of clients, colleagues, family, and friends.